 Q. What is TNMP doing to communicate with consumers about the switch to advanced meters?

-TNMP is providing customers with information about the switch through a variety of ways, including door hangers once the meter is installed, information on a dedicated website, www.PowerInYourHands.com, advertising, media outreach and presentations to local community organizations.
-In addition, customers can look for TNMP at local events with more information about advanced meters.
+TNMP is providing customers with information about the switch through a variety of ways, including door hangers once the meter is installed and information on a dedicated website.

 Q. What’s the difference between advanced meters and an analog meter?

-An analog meter measured usage through dials that had to be manually read.
+An analog meter measures usage through dials that have to be manually read.
 An advanced meter digitally reads and captures power usage data every 15 minutes.
-The device then uses two-way technology to "talk" through the existing cellular network and send accurate, real-time data to customers, grid operators, and utilities.
+The device then uses two-way technology to "talk" through the existing cellular network and send accurate, real-time data to customers, grid operators and utilities.

 Q. What are the advantages of advanced meters for customers?

 The primary benefit is that it provides customers with more control over their energy usage by giving them more real-time information about energy consumption.
-As back-office systems are installed in support of advanced meter technology, advanced meters will enable TNMP to provide quicker responsiveness to outages.
+Advanced meters also soon will enable TNMP to provide quicker responses to outages.
 Customer privacy also is improved because customers no longer have to provide meter readers with backyard access for regular meter readings.
-In addition, retail electric providers can offer consumers a variety of new programs and services as a result of the more timely and accurate datan advanced meters provide.
-For example, pre-paid service can be made available to customers with advanced meters.
+In addition, retail electric providers can offer consumers a variety of new programs and services as a result of the more timely and accurate data advanced meters provide.
+For example, pre-paid service and time-of-use pricing plans can be made available to customers with advanced meters.

 Q. When will customers begin to see the benefits of the transition to advanced meters?

 Customer access to near real-time data on their specific usage should be available through www.SmartMeterTexas.com within 30 – 45 days after installation of an advanced meter.
 As back-office systems are installed in support of advanced meter technology, advanced meters will enable TNMP to provide quicker responsiveness to outages.
-Other services will depend on how quickly retail electric providers respond with new products and services that take advantage of advanced meters.
+Other services will vary depending on which retail electric provider you select.

 Q. How can I reduce energy costs through my advanced meter?
 How soon after installation?